Charlotte Coles

-Charlotte E. Coles is a British oncologist and professor at the University of Cambridge Her research focuses on using personalised radiation therapy for people with breast cancer.
+Charlotte E. Coles is a British oncologist and professor at the University of Cambridge.
+Her research focuses on using personalised radiation therapy for people with breast cancer.
 In 2019 she was awarded a Research Professorship at the British National Institute for Health Research (NIHR).

 She also worked as the Editor-in-Chief of Elsevier's Clinical Oncology from 2015 until 2021.

+In 2023, Coles was elected a Fellow of the Academy of Medical Sciences.